linera-io/linera-protocol/roadmap/src/milestones/order_book.md

 ## Automated Market Making

-- The liquidity pool can be sharded (the sharding mechanism of the pool does not have to match the sharding used on the zef account side).
+- The liquidity pool can be sharded (the sharding mechanism of the pool does not have to match the sharding used on the zef chain side).
 - "Real time" reporting of trades that can be used to update some price oracles and so provide "smart" rebalancing functionalities to the shards.